codacy/docs/docs/release-notes/self-hosted/self-hosted-v2.0.0.md

 -   You must manually delete the existing RabbitMQ PVCs before upgrading Codacy.

-    To do this, start by scaling the statefulset of RabbitMQ to zero replicas:
+    To do this, start by removing the RabbitMQ statefulset:

     ```bash
     kubectl delete sts/codacy-rabbitmq-ha -n codacy